apenwarr/redo/docs/Contributing.md

 Nowadays, redo is good enough for real production use, and some people are using it for real work.
-That said, it has not reached version 1.0 and there are surely still bugs.
+That said, it has not reached version 1.0 and there are always going to be bugs.

 If you run into a problem, it's really helpful if you report it to the mailing list below (with or without subscribing first).
 We really want to